nodejs/node/doc/api/stream.md

 The `writable._writev()` method may be implemented in addition to `writable._write()` in stream implementations that are capable of processing multiple chunks of data at once.
-If implemented, the method will be called with all chunks of data currently buffered in the write queue.
+If implemented, the first chunk will be written with `_write()`.
+When the initial write is complete, buffered chunks in the write queue, if available, will be written all at once with `_writev()`.

 The `writable._writev()` method is prefixed with an underscore because it is internal to the class that defines it, and should never be called directly by